philsturgeon/phil.tech/source/2016-08-30-php-fig-3-0-or-rebrand.html.markdown

 ## FIG 3.0

 FIG 3.0 is the nickname of a specific new version of the FIG, which aims to solve a huge array of problems with the way it currently operates.
 I was one of the main proponents of FIG 2.0, writing most of what became the new [workflow bylaw](http://www.php-fig.org/bylaws/psr-workflow/).
 This ended what we referred to as FIG 1.0 (or "The Wild West").
-FIG 3.0 is much closer to being a formal standards body, the tl:dr of which can be [found here](https://medium.com/@michaelcullumuk/fig-3-0-91dbfd21c93b#.jvrkqh193).
+FIG 3.0 is much closer to being a formal standards body, the tl;dr of which can be [found here](https://medium.com/@michaelcullumuk/fig-3-0-91dbfd21c93b#.jvrkqh193).

 > **Current problems**
 > 1. Everyone has equal say on FIG PSRs, no matter their expertise or their project’s relevance in the PSR’s problem space